 2. Cut Your Losses

 Making mistakes is normal in investing.
 However, more important than realizing that you made a mistake, is to accept it and cut your losses rather than trying to get your money back the same way you lost it.
-In his letter, Buffett shares his own experience in cutting his losses in the retailing giant Tesco, while stressing that there isn’t just one cockroach in the kitchen.
+In his letter, Buffett shared his own experience in cutting his losses in the retailing giant Tesco, while stressing that there wasn’t just one cockroach in the kitchen.

 At the end of 2012 we owned 415 million shares of Tesco, then and now the leading food retailer in the U.K. and an important grocer in other countries as well.
 Our cost for this investment was $2.3 billion, and the market value was a similar amount.
 In 2013, I soured somewhat on the company’s then-management and sold 114 million shares, realizing a profit of $43 million.
 My leisurely pace in making sales would prove expensive.
 Charlie calls this sort of behavior “thumb-sucking.”
 (Considering what my delay cost us, he is being kind.)